-- Carnegie unit credit received from the schools accredited by a designated regional or state accrediting agency will be accepted as established by Georgia Board of Education Rules and Richmond County School System. - The Board will not substitute course and exempt students from the required secondary minimum core curriculum unless the student transferred from an accredited secondary school or the courses presented for credit include concepts and skills based on the state-adopted curriculum for grades 9-12 approved by the
+- Carnegie unit credit received from the schools accredited by a designated regional or state accrediting agency will be accepted as established by Georgia Board of Education Rules and Richmond County School System. - The Board will not substitute course and exempt students from the required secondary minimum core curriculum unless the student transferred from an accredited secondary school or the courses presented for credit include concepts and skills based on the state-adopted curriculum for grades 9-12. - For student transcript purposes, grades for courses taken by transferring students will be accepted as recorded on the transcript from the issuing school or program.
+Grades of students transferring from schools accredited by a designated regional or state accreditation agency will be recorded as numerical grades.
+Letter grades for high school transfers will be converted to numerical grades using the following procedures: